-Our team of defective drug lawyers and attorneys at Hood National Law Group are currently filing lawsuit claims with potential large cash settlements for people hurt from the drug called Actemra.
+Our team of defective drug lawyers and attorneys at National Injury Help are currently filing lawsuit claims with potential large cash settlements for people hurt from the drug called Actemra.

 The basis of this Actemra lawsuit is fairly simple: Genentech, a wholly owned subsidiary of Roche, failed to warn both doctors and users of the potential side effects including lung disease, increased stoke risks, myocardial infarction (heart attack), heart failure, and even death in some patients.